abumotlaq/abumotlaq/README.md

 ---

-## `what_i_do`
+## `frontend_engineering`

-### Frontend Development

-* Building responsive web interfaces
+I build frontend applications with **React, Next.js, and TypeScript**, focusing on:

-* Developing reusable React components
+* Reusable and maintainable React components
-* Type-safe development with TypeScript
+* Responsive user interfaces
 * Application state management
 * Forms and validation
-* API integration
+* API and data integration
-* Client-side and server-side rendering
-* Modern Next.js application development
+* Modern Next.js development
+* Server-side and client-side rendering
 * Accessible and maintainable UI

-### Application Backend

-I use **Supabase** when my frontend applications require backend capabilities such as:

-* PostgreSQL databases
-* Authentication
-* Row Level Security
-* File storage
-* Database queries
-* Backend services and APIs
+* Clean and type-safe code

+For applications that need persistent data, authentication, storage, or database functionality, I use **Supabase** as the supporting service.

 ---

-## `currently_building`

-My work is centered around building **real-world frontend applications** with React and Next.js.

-I'm focused on becoming stronger at:

-**React · TypeScript · Next.js · UI Architecture · State Management · Data Fetching · Supabase**

-The goal is simple:

-> **Build better interfaces, understand the tools I use, and write code I can confidently maintain.**

----

 ## `projects`

-I learn by building real applications rather than collecting frameworks.

 ### Portfolio

 **Next.js · TypeScript · Supabase**

-My personal developer portfolio built with Next.js, with Supabase providing the backend services required by the application.
+My personal developer portfolio built with Next.js, with Supabase providing the application data and backend services.

 → [View Portfolio](https://osamaabumotlaq.vercel.app/)

 ---